Rachel GordonResearcher (Former Employee)

 Rachel Gordon conducted research for and managed the South Sudan and Uganda programs of the Secure Livelihoods Research Consortium (SLRC) at Feinstein from 2012 through 2016.
-She also conducted research on teenage pregnancy with SLRC Sierra Leone program and leads the consortium’s Gender Task Team.
+She also conducted research on teenage pregnancy with SLRC Sierra Leone program and led the consortium’s Gender Task Team.

 While in graduate school, Rachel worked on several Feinstein projects as a research assistant.
 She has worked with MIT/USAID’s Urban Resilience in Chronic Violence project and with the International Gender and Disaster Network.
 She has also worked on risk and crisis management for several international education and development organizations.